BerndHagen/MemoInk-Personal-Diary-App/README.md

 Please ensure you're familiar with the app's functionality to get the most out of your experience.
 If you have any questions or require assistance, refer to this guide or contact support.

-## **How to Create a New Topic**
+## Create a Topic

-Creating a new topic in the app is a simple process.
-Just follow the steps below:
+Follow these steps to create a new topic in the app:

+1. **Initiate Topic Creation**
-1. Tap on the **plus symbol (+)** located in the bottom navigation bar to start creating a new topic.
+   Tap the plus symbol (+) in the bottom navigation bar to start the process.

+2. **Enter Topic Details**
-2. Once the 'New Topic' page opens, you will see the 'Topic Details' section at the top.
-Here, enter the title of your new topic in the provided text field.
+   On the `New Topic` page, locate the `Topic Details` section at the top.
+Enter the title for your new topic in the provided text field.

-3. Select the date for your topic by tapping on the date field.
-A calendar may pop up where you can choose the desired date.

-4. Scroll down to the 'User Permissions' section to set who can view or participate in this topic.
-You can select individual users by checking the box next to their name.
-If you want to allow all users to access the topic, tap the **SELECT ALL USERS** button.

-5. After setting up your permissions, review all information you've entered.
+3. **Select a Date**
+   Tap on the **date field**.
+A calendar view will appear.
+Select the desired date for your topic.

+4. **Configure User Permissions**
+   - Scroll to the `User Permissions` section.
+   - **Individual User Access:** Check the boxes next to the names of users you wish to grant access.
+   - **All Users Access:** To allow all users to view or participate in the topic, tap the `Select All Users` button.

+5. **Review Information**
+   Review all the information you have entered to ensure it is accurate and complete.

+6. **Save or Cancel**
-6. To finalize the creation of your topic, tap the **SAVE** button located at the bottom of the screen.
-If you wish to discard the topic, tap **CANCEL**.
+   - **To Save:** Tap the `Save` button located at the bottom of the screen.
+   - **To Discard:** Tap `Cancel` if you decide not to proceed.

-Remember, you can always edit the topic details and permissions later if you need to make changes.
+> **Note:** You can edit the topic details and permissions at any time if changes are needed.

 ## **Copyright**